Difficult Gemstone Separations

 Scapolite and Citrine

 Say you were given a light yellow gem to examine.
-Your basic refractive index (RI) test yielded two readings on the table 90 degrees apart.
+Your basic refractive index (RI) test yielded two readings on the table 90° apart.
 The results were 1.545 and 1.552.
-A polariscope reading tells you the stone is uniaxial.
+A polariscope reading confirms what your refractometer results indicated: the stone is uniaxial.

 When you review your gemological references, you'll get a long list of possible matches with these characteristics, so you move on to other tests.
 Other easy-to-find information is the ultraviolet (UV) reaction and pleochroism.
 First, you find the stone is inert to UV, both long and shortwave.
 That applies to both scapolite and citrine, so it's no help.
 You check for pleochroism and find it's weak, pale yellow to yellow.
 Now the only stone that meets these characteristics is quartz.